aiwilliams/bbjqm/README.md

 There are two [conventional approaches] [1] to providing jQM Page content:

-  * Single Page: Links to pages cause an AJAX load of the page.
+  1. Single Page: Links to pages cause an AJAX load of the page.
 There is a way to prefetch a linked page.

-  * Multiple Page: All pages are defined in a single html document, so that links to pages avoid AJAX loading of the pages.
+  2. Multiple Page: All pages are defined in a single html document, so that links to pages avoid AJAX loading of the pages.

 A third approach jQM can support that is not conventional and the implementation of which is not immediately obvious:

-  * Pages are rendered on the fly using client-side templates.
+  3. Pages are rendered on the fly using client-side templates.

+You can see the first approach in the public/prefetch directory.
+Since I am pursuing an offline application, I need to use the second or third approach.
+It is not desirable to have all possible Pages in the DOM at the same time, coming down in a single HTML page.
+Therefore, we choose option three.

 How It Works